Dinosaur Extinction: The Meteor Theory

 Late Jurassic - Present, 160-0 Ma

-Salamanders are a group of amphibians typically characterized by a lizard-like appearance, with slender bodies, blunt snouts, short limbs projecting at
+Salamanders are a group of amphibians typically characterized by a lizard-like appearance, with slender bodies, blunt snouts, short limbs projecting at right angles to the body, and the presence of a tail in both larvae and adults.

 https://en.wikipedia.org/wiki/Salamander